BlueLogicLabs/planet-docs/docs/terms/privacy.md

 ## Data processing in the context of your registration and subscription

 The protection of your data is particularly important to us in the performance of our services and when you register or subscribe for our services.
-When you subscribe for a paid account, we process the information in order to fulfil the contract concluded between you and BlueLogic, LLC or to carry out pre-contractual measures in accordance with Article 6 lit. b) GDPR.
+When you subscribe for a paid account, we process the information in order to fulfil the contract concluded between you and BlueLogic LLC or to carry out pre-contractual measures in accordance with Article 6 lit. b) GDPR.

 When you register or subscribe, all data necessary for execution and processing are requested by means of mandatory fields: Your name, your e-mail address, your billing address and payment details, as applicable.
 Your data will only be used to process your registration or subscription details, as applicable.

-If you submit data to BlueLogic, LLC, your data will be stored for as long as necessary for the processing of the purchase and mandatory according to the legal retention periods.
+If you submit data to BlueLogic LLC, your data will be stored for as long as necessary for the processing of the purchase and mandatory according to the legal retention periods.
 The extended storage for the fulfilment of the storage obligations is carried out according to article 6 lit. c) GDPR.

 For the provision of chargeable services, we request additional data, such as payment details, in order to be able to execute your order.
 We store this data in our systems until the legal retention periods have expired.
 The extended storage for the fulfilment of the storage obligations is carried out according to article 6 lit. c) GDPR.

 Your personal data will only be passed on to third parties within the scope of your subscription if it is necessary for the purpose of processing the contract, for accounting purposes or for the collection of the payment.

-Any credit card information you provide will not be stored by BlueLogic, LLC but will be encrypted and collected directly from the payment service provider via hypertext transfer protocol secure ("https").
+Any credit card information you provide will not be stored by BlueLogic LLC but will be encrypted and collected directly from the payment service provider via hypertext transfer protocol secure ("https").

 Data processing in the context of Information you generate when using the Services You may provide Information as part of your use of the Services, including any information you provide when using our personal note-taking Services.
 Also, if you choose to share, chat and collaborate with your co-workers or friends, we will collect the user details of your co-workers or friends to allow the sharing of your selected notes.
 Please make sure you have permission from your co-workers or friends before sharing Information referring to your co-workers or friends with us.